Yandex Cloud

 The default value is none.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Log statement sample rate Management console API Terraform